 That’s why she created her signature course: General Proofreading: Theory & Practice to shorten your learning curve.

 Feel free to check that out.
 But, if you can’t afford it now, that’s okay too.
-You can still get her free intro workshop.
+You can still get some great training for free.

 This FREE 45-minute proofreading workshop is designed to help beginners decide if proofreading is the best career path for them.